Openness to experience: Drug use

-Psychologists in the early 1970s used the concept of openness to experience to describe people who are more likely to use marijuana.
+Psychologists in the early 1960s used the concept of openness to experience to describe people who are more likely to use marijuana.
 Openness was defined in these studies as high creativity, adventuresomeness, internal sensation novelty seeking, and low authoritarianism.
 Several correlational studies confirmed that young people who score high on this cluster of traits are more likely to use marijuana.
-More recent research has replicated this finding using contemporary measures of openness.
+More recent research replicated this finding using contemporary measures of openness.

-Cross-cultural studies have found that cultures high in Openness to experience have higher rates of use of the drug ecstasy, although a study at the individual level in the Netherlands found no differences in openness levels between users and non-users.
-Ecstasy users tended to be higher in extraversion and lower in conscientiousness than non-users.
+Cross-cultural studies found that cultures high in Openness to experience have higher rates of use of the drug MDMA, although a study at the individual level in the Netherlands found no differences in openness levels between users and non-users.
+MDMA users tended to be higher in extroversion and lower in conscientiousness than non-users.

-A 2011 study found Openness (and not other traits) increased with the use of psilocybin, an effect that held even after 14 months.
+A 2011 study found Openness (and not other traits) increased after the use of psilocybin, an effect that held even after 14 months.
 The study found that individual differences in levels of mystical experience while taking psilocybin were correlated with increases in Openness.
 Participants who met criteria for a 'complete mystical experience' experienced a significant mean increase in Openness, whereas those participants who did not meet the criteria experienced no mean change in Openness.
 Five of the six facets of Openness (all except Actions) showed this pattern of increase associated with having a mystical experience.
 Increases in Openness (including facets as well as total score) among those whose had a complete mystical experience were maintained more than a year after taking the drug.
-Participants who had a complete mystical experience changed more than 4 T-score points between baseline and follow up.
-By comparison, Openness has been found to normally decrease with ageing by 1 T-score point per decade.
+Participants who had a complete mystical experience changed more than four T-score points between baseline and follow up.
+By comparison, Openness has been found to normally decrease with aging by one T-score point per decade.